 5: The PIN authentication is performed.

-Editor's note: The detailed description of PIN authentication steps is FFS.
+Editor's note: The detailed description of PIN authentication procedure is in SA3 scope.

 6a: When successfully authenticated the PEMC send a PIN update message toward the P-NF.
 The message is encapsulated in the PIN Container and transported over NAS.